 However, if you feel that present authorities in waking life either do not represent you, have taken power unfairly, are unethical or other similar traits, your dream symbols of police will also likely carry this sense of distrust, fear or anger (depending on your own individual circumstances.)
 In such a situation, dreams of police may symbolise control, power, force, the role of individual versus state and many more subtle and complex themes.
 Such dreams may invoke very strong feelings, including fear, anger, frustration and outrage.
 In a dream then, police may symbolise a sense of injustice in your life, or limiting control that you must fight against.
 The question for you then, is are these controls coming from without or within?
 The answer is usually somewhere between, but an honest exploration of this idea can be profoundly beneficial for those who truly seek to be free.

-For most people, police represent control, boundaries, rules and restrictions.
-A key question in your dream will be to determine whether boundaries have been crossed or rules broken, and if so, by whom, and then what needs to be done to redress the balance.
+For most people, police represent concepts like control, boundaries, rules and restrictions.
+A key question in your dream of police will be to determine whether boundaries have been crossed or rules broken, and if so, by whom, and then what needs to be done to redress the balance.
 And it is essential to consider the counter to these themes.
 The opposite of control may feel like chaos to some, but to others it may be freedom.
 Behaving in line with rules may feel rewarding in some instances, but incredibly restrictive in others.
 Breaking the rules may instigate guilt or recklessness, those who have had the rules broken against them may seek retribution or offer forgiveness and compassion.
 All these themes may be at play in a dream about police.

 Remember too, that other people in our dreams are often aspects of our own inner selves.
 If a police person appears in your dream, ask yourself: